Summer Jobs in the Greek Islands

 The crunch!
 Pay in Greece is generally low and the hours worked can be long, with little time off.

-If you are working in the service industry (bar, waiter/waitress etc) you may be paid daily rates, which can be anything between 20 and 40 euros per day for unskilled work and your income can be substantially supplemented by tips.
+If you are working in the service industry (bar, waiter/waitress etc) you may be paid daily rates, which can be anything between 25 and 40 euros per day for unskilled work, but your income can be substantially supplemented by tips.

 With most summer jobs in Greece you will be working at least six full days a week, in some jobs you may even be expected to work seven days a week, so don't forget to check the working conditions with any prospective employer before accepting a job offer.